 It is our policy to defer to creators' categorizations, but we reserve the right to recategorize a fanwork in the situations described above.

-A recategorization decision is appealable through the ordinary abuse appeals process.
+A recategorization decision is appealable through the ordinary appeals process.

 A recategorization of a fanwork will not result in suspension of a user's account, unless it is a repeated pattern for a single user, in which case it may be treated as grounds for a suspension.
-Moreover, if a creator unilaterally reverses a recategorization, without agreement from the abuse team, that will be treated as grounds for a suspension.
+Moreover, if a creator unilaterally reverses a recategorization, without agreement from the Policy & Abuse team, that will be treated as grounds for a suspension.

 Fanwork types